“There is nothing worse than a sharp image of a fuzzy concept.” – Ansel Adams

 2. Playing Games and Following Instructions

 Games and instructions teach the child about the practical uses of concepts.
 Games like ‘Hide and Seek’ or ‘Scavenger Hunt’ can be quite useful.
-Parents may drop hints such as “The teddy may be under the table!” or ask questions such as “Where were you hiding?” and encourage the child to provide specific answers like “Behind the curtain” or “In the cupboard”.
+Parents may drop hints such as “The teddy may be under the table!”.
+They may ask questions such as “Where were you hiding?” and encourage the child to provide specific answers such as, “Behind the curtain” or “In the cupboard”.
+This blog will give you ideas about baby games to play with your kids

 3. Singing Songs

 There are many preschool songs and rhymes such as, “If you are happy and you know it”, “Humpty Dumpty sat on a wall” or “Ring a Ring o’ roses”, that are related to basic concepts.
-Play-acting along with the song / rhyme will help the child understand the meaning of the words in an entertaining way.
+Play-acting these songs and rhymes will help the child understand the meaning of these concepts, in an entertaining way.

 4. Real-life Objects

-For young children or those having some difficulties, real-life objects work best.
-For example, using clothes to teach wet/dry or showing cars moving on the road to teach fast/slow.
+For young children or those having difficulties in understanding concepts, real-life objects work well.
+For example, using clothes to teach the concept of ‘wet/dry’ or showing cars on the road to teach the concept of ‘fast/slow’.